stevejay/middleengine-website/README.md

 ## Local development

-Run two console windows:

-1. One building the Web site on file changes, via the command `npm run watch`.
+To run the site locally with auto reloading on changes, run the command `npm run watch`.
+The port used is automatically assigned and a message appears to tell you what URL to use to access the site.
+Generally this will be `http://localhost:3000`.
-2. One serving the built Web site, via the command `npm run serve`.

-You should be able to view the site via the URL `http://127.0.0.1:8001`.

 ## Deployment